 While sitting in a circle, play music while participants pass a ball.
 When the music stops, ask the person with the ball to share an emotion associated with diabetes and a healthy coping technique.
 The chart demonstrates some ideas.

-Note: The Emotions on this chart do not correlate with any one behavior in the Embrace the Good Mind list.
-All emotions can be helped by all the behaviors.
+Note: In the chart on this page, there is no one correlation between the emotion and the suggested helpful behavior.
+All emotions can be helped by these behaviors.

 ACTIVITY: HEALTHY COPING TECHNIQUE (10-60 MINUTES)